Methodology

 - Not financial advice.
 Importance scores and sentiment labels are descriptive, not prescriptive.
 Nothing on Wiseek is a recommendation to buy, sell, or hold a security.

 - Not real-time at the millisecond level.
-Wiseek processes filings and news with a typical latency of 30–90 seconds from EDGAR/wire publication.
-For trading decisions that require deterministic millisecond latency, use a direct exchange feed.
+Wiseek processes filings and news with a typical latency of 30–90 seconds from EDGAR or wire publication.
+Trading decisions requiring deterministic millisecond latency should use a direct exchange feed.

 - Not exhaustive.
 Wiseek covers U.S.-listed equities and the majority of SEC filing types.
 Some niche filings, foreign issuers, and OTC tickers are out of scope.